 How To Paint A Popcorn Ceiling in 10 Easy Steps: Brush and Roll Method

 (check out Spraying Your Ceilings if your texture is falling off!)

 Painting a popcorn ceiling is easy if you know what you’re doing.
 Follow these steps and you’ll have great results.

 Step 1: Gather Your Materials and Set Up Your Workspace

-The first step in any paint job is to gather all your materials and set up your workspace.
+The first step in painting popcorn ceilings is to gather all your materials and set up your workspace.
 It`s actually a lot like cooking, you don`t want to start your job only to realize you don`t have everything you need.

-I like to clear a space where I can place a 4` x 5` canvas drop cloth and lay out all of my tools any materials on the drop cloth.
+I like to clear a space where I can place a 4` x 5` canvas drop cloth and lay out all of my tools and any materials on the drop cloth.
 This allows me to stay organized and make sure that I have everything I am going to need.